Diamonds Are Forever

 First the generalities and then I'll talk about the remastered edition.
 By the way--if you read the On Her Majesty's Secret Service review, then much of this will be the same.

-Diamonds Are Forever brought Sean Connery back into the fold as Bond, and the music took a step back as well.
+Diamonds Are Forever brought Sean Connery back as Bond, and the music took a step back as well.
 Gone were the hard-driving, up-tempo chases and synths.
 Back were Barry's trademark slow tempi, lush orchestration and melifluous melodic line.
 The music primarily took from two inspirations--one is the musical tinkle meant to suggest the twinkle of diamonds; the other is the Las Vegas sound--big band jazz in the Billy May/Nelson Riddle style.
 You know the sound--Martin and Sinatra, show girls, splashy multi-colored signs for the great old casinos--the Sands, the Dunes, the Sahara.

 Now normally I'm against "remastered" editions because usually it's just a way to get fools like me to buy the same music over and over again, but these releases promised extra music to boot, so I laid out my money again.
 The remastering really did make a difference.
 When I ripped them as MP3s and played them on the computer, I could not tell much difference at all.
 When I played them on my big stereo with the good headphones, then the differences came through.
 The remastered CD sounds much better.